deepset-ai/haystack/docs/_src/usage/usage/preprocessing.md

 * extract text from different file types,
 * normalize white space
-* split text into smaller pieces so that they can be stored effectively
+* split text into smaller pieces to optimize retrieval

 These data preprocessing steps can have a big impact on the systems performance and effective handling of data is key to getting the most out of Haystack.